-Matt Cashion’s novel, OUR 13th DIVORCE, won the 2017 Edna Ferber Fiction Award, judged by Robert Olmstead.
-His short story collection, Last Words of the Holy Ghost, won the 2015 Katherine Anne Porter Prize for short fiction, judged by Lee K. Abbott.
-Mr. Abbott said, “Listen: if you can find a collection of stories more cohesive, more ambitious in reach, more generous in its passion, and fancier in its footwork, I will buy it for you and deliver it in person.”
+Matt Cashion’s novel, OUR 13th DIVORCE, won the 2017 Edna Ferber Fiction Award, judged by Robert Olmstead, who said, “It’s terribly hard to write funny and Cashion accomplishes that with rare aplomb.”
+His story collection, Last Words of the Holy Ghost, won the 2015 Katherine Anne Porter Prize for short fiction, judged by Lee K. Abbott, who said, “Listen: if you can find a collection of stories more cohesive, more ambitious in reach, more generous in its passion, and fancier in its footwork, I will buy it for you and deliver it in person.”
 Cashion’s first novel, How the Sun Shines on Noise, (2004) “…invites comparison’s to John Kennedy Toole’s A Confederacy of Dunces….an entertaining and memorable Southern picaresque” (Charlotte Observer).

 Born in North Wilkesboro, NC, in the Blue Ridge mountains where his father’s side of the family lives and dies, he moved (at the tender age of two) to St. Simons Island and Brunswick, Ga., where his mother’s side of the family fed him well.